ibm-cloud-docs/Cloudant/offerings/bluemix.md

         -	Search Index ([`_search`](/docs/Cloudant?topic=cloudant-search#queries))
         -	{{site.data.keyword.cloudant_short_notm}} Query ([`_find`](/docs/Cloudant?topic=cloudant-query#finding-documents-by-using-an-index))

-        The number of read operations consumed by a partitioned query request varies depending on the results returned.
+        The number of read operations that are consumed by a partitioned query request varies depending on the results returned.
 2.	*Writes*,
     which are creation,
     modification,
     or deletion of individual documents.
-3.	*Global Queries* to global indexes (formerly called queries), which are requests made to an {{site.data.keyword.cloudant_short_notm}} query endpoint **not** within the `_partition` namespace, including the following types:
+3.	*Global Queries* to global indexes (formerly called queries), which are requests that are made to an {{site.data.keyword.cloudant_short_notm}} query endpoint **not** within the `_partition` namespace, including the following types:
 	-	Primary Index ([`_all_docs`](/docs/Cloudant?topic=cloudant-databases#get-documents))